-We all have our own favorite places in Vermontâ€”places we hope will stay as they are today.
+We all have our own favorite places in Vermont - places we hope will stay as they are today.
 Whether these places are dairy or vegetable farms, forests or wetlands, sledding hills or swimming spots, the Vermont Land Trust is working to protect the land that gives Vermont its rural character and makes our state so special.

 If we don’t continue to protect the places important to us all, Vermont could look very different, even in our lifetimes.
 Thanks to the commitment of our 5,000-plus members, the Vermont Housing and Conservation Board, and the many foundations that support us, we feel optimistic about the future of our working landscape.

 As a member-supported, nonprofit 501(c)(3) land conservation organization operating five regional offices throughout the state, we provide technical and legal assistance to individuals, communities, and local land trusts to help them achieve their conservation objectives.
-We also have an ongoing stewardship relationship with landowners to ensure that conservation goals are upheld in perpetuity
+We also have an ongoing stewardship relationship with landowners to ensure that conservation goals are upheld in perpetuity.

 The conservation work of the Vermont Land Trust changes the lives of families, invigorates farms, launches new businesses, maintains scenic vistas, encourages recreational opportunities, and fosters a renewed sense of community.

 We invite you to join us in this effort and become a member of VLT!